Jets showing faith in QB Zach Wilson because they have no other choice

 “From a mental standpoint, he's so much different than this time a year ago.
 He's in a great frame of mind, loving the game of football, loving the process that he's going through.
 He's got a lot of confidence.”

 This team still has a chance to earn a playoff berth for the first time in 13 years.
-But their road will be more difficult than teams who aren’t in the quarterback-stacked AFC, and especially the hyper-talented AFC East.
+But their road will be more difficult than those of teams that aren’t in the quarterback-stacked AFC and especially the hyper-talented AFC East.
 The Jets mortgaged plenty for Rodgers because they knew excellence in their conference demands elite quarterback play.
-They no longer have that, defiant as Saleh may be.
+They no longer have that, defiant as Saleh might be.

 “While the outside world can go ahead and write whatever story they want to write, there's still the true story being written in this building.”

-The most revealing story Saleh might have told Tuesday was his explanation of why expectations won’t change inside the organization.
+Perhaps the most revealing point Saleh made Tuesday was his explanation of why expectations won’t change inside the organization.

-That’s the exact reason why, as expectations stay the same inside the building, they’ll plummet elsewhere: Wilson may do the best he can.
-But no evidence exists to suggest the best Wilson can play football in 2023 will come anywhere close to the best Rodgers has shown he can play.
+That’s the exact reason that even as expectations stay the same inside the building, they’ll plummet elsewhere: Wilson might do the best he can, but no evidence exists to suggest that the best Wilson can play football in 2023 will come anywhere close to the best Rodgers has shown he can play.

 The Jets know that, even if they’re not saying it.